 Fees are collected directly through the WALI employer portal.
 WALI fees include the following:

-Worker Processing Fee The worker processing fee is $20 per worker who has had an application submitted to the partner country.
+SAWP Worker Processing Fee The worker processing fee is $2 per worker from Mexico and $10 per worker from the Caribbean approved on the LMIA.
 This reflects the administrative processing time to process each application regardless of if the worker arrives or not.
 This fee must be paid once the employer confirms the names and number of workers requested and before the request is sent to the partner country.

 Change Processing Fee The change process fee is $5 per worker per change request.
 This is only for SAWP Mexico workers.
 Payment is due once the change request is validated by WALI and before it is sent to the partner country (Mexico).
 WALI cannot guarantee the request will be approved by Mexico.